 Here's a quick video showing how this can be done with TD Ameritrade.

-Also keep in mind that most app based stock platforms do not allow individual's under 18 to sign up for trading accounts.
+Also keep in mind that most app based stock platforms do not allow individual's under 18 to sign up for their platforms.

 Even if your age forces you to invest with the help of a custodian, you'll still be able to make your own financial decisions and to choose to purchase and sell stocks.
 As long as your custodian agrees on the transactions which you want to make.

-If you're able to demonstrate to your custodian that you're capable of making wise investment decisions, they will usually give you the freedom to make your own decisions in regards to your trading account.
+If you're able to demonstrate to your custodian that you're capable of making wise investment decisions, they will usually give you the freedom to make your own decisions in regards to your accounts for investing.